Magda Goebbels: Marriage and family with Joseph Goebbels

 By September, the Goebbels relationship was experiencing problems.
-Goebbels was often jealous, and had some concern over the fact that Hitler had grown fond of Magda.
+Goebbels was often jealous, and had some concern over Hitler's fondness for Magda.
 Magda decided to advance their wedding date, and the couple were married on 19 December 1931, with Hitler as a witness.
 Otto Wagener claims that Magda's marriage to Goebbels was somewhat arranged; since Hitler intended to remain unmarried, it was suggested that as the wife of a leading and highly visible Nazi official she might eventually act as "first lady of the Third Reich".
 Magda was an ambitious woman with social connections and upper class bearing that may have influenced Goebbels' own enthusiasm.
-Goebbels biographer Peter Longerich concurred with this "plausible" conclusion as well.
+Goebbels biographer Peter Longerich concurred with this "plausible" conclusion.
 Meissner contends that Hitler (though undoubtedly impressed by Magda) was an exceptionally close friend of the couple in the early days.
 Hitler grew very fond of the Goebbels' six children and enjoyed staying at their Berlin apartment, where he could relax and would often arrive there late at night, sitting and talking with Goebbels, with their baby Helga (born 1932) on his lap.

 Magda had thus a close relationship with Hitler, and became a member of his small coterie of female friends.
 She acted as an unofficial representative of the regime, receiving letters from all over Germany from women with questions about domestic matters or child custody issues.
 After 1933, the Goebbels family became accustomed to the luxurious lifestyle which went with their high social position.
 Their Berlin home on Göringstrasse was remodeled by Albert Speer and they spent the spring and summers in Kladow.
 In 1936, they bought a villa on Schwanenwerder island and later another at Bogensee near Wandlitz in Brandenburg.

-Joseph and Magda Goebbels had six children: Helga Susanne (1932), Hildegard "Hilde" Traudel (1934), Helmut Christian (1935), Holdine "Holde" Kathrin (1937), Hedwig "Hedda" Johanna (1938), and Heidrun "Heide" Elisabeth (1940).
+Joseph and Magda Goebbels had six children: Helga (1932), Hilde (1934), Helmut (1935), Holde (1937), Hedda (1938), and Heide (1940).
 Joseph Goebbels had many affairs during the marriage.
 In 1936, Goebbels met the Czech actress Lída Baarová and by the winter of 1937 began an intense affair with her.
 Magda had a long conversation with Hitler about the situation on 15 August 1938.
 Unwilling to put up with a scandal involving one of his top ministers, Hitler demanded that Goebbels break off the relationship.
 Thereafter, Goebbels and Magda seemed to reach a truce until the end of September.
 The couple had another falling out at that point, and once again Hitler became involved, insisting the couple stay together.
 Hitler arranged for publicity photos to be taken of himself with the reconciled couple in October 1938.
 Magda also had affairs, including relationships with Kurt Ludecke in 1933 and Karl Hanke in 1938.